‘The devil himself’: Robeson County man arrested for selling drugs in front of drug rehab center

-ROBESON COUNTY, S.C.
+ROBESON COUNTY, N.C.
 (WBTW) — A Robeson County man was arrested Tuesday after deputies say he was caught trying to sell drugs in front of a drug rehabilitation center.

 “When this complaint first came into our Drug Diversion Division, I was hoping this was a sick joke,” Sheriff Burnis Wilkins said.
 “Great investigative work has now led to this arrest for an unbelievable act that I hope and pray leads to stiff justice being served.”